phrafsanjani/phrafsanjani.github.io/index.md

 ### Economics

 Economics is another field I occasionally study.
-We should all strive to be good decision-makers, and economic literacy is key to this.
+We should all strive to be good decision-makers, and economic literacy, I believe, is key to this.
 Economics isn't just about money and markets; it's a framework for life.
 I believe that with economic knowledge, we can make better choices, from everyday decisions to major financial ones.
 And of course, imagine how fascinating it is to be able to understand and follow econometric literature...